 - Fountains Abbey, the northern masterpiece

 - Yorkshire pudding and Gallic flair in quintessential pubs

 - Drystone walls and unspoilt villages

 - The ascent of Ingleborough on your final day

-This route features the following characteristics and interests: Villages and farms, Archaeology, Food, History
+This route features the following characteristics and interests: Villages and farms, Archaeology, Drive to route, Food, History

 Extra nights in Ripon and Austwick, and at Malham for an extra pretty walking circuit.
 Eating at French owned Clarendon Hotel in Hebden and the Gamecock (Austwick), or at the Kings Head in Kettlewell and the famous Traddock in Austwick (also available as upgrade accommodation)

 Geologically speaking this is an important area, as it was the nursery training for the famous English geologists of the 18th and 19th century who in turn laid the foundations for the science of sedimentary geology (compare also our “Dorset” walk).